dsbrng25b/sphinx-test/labs/35_add_new_node_and_master.md

-## Lab 3.5: Add New OpenShift Node and Master
+## Add New OpenShift Node and Master

 In this lab we will add a new node and a new master to our OpenShift cluster.